-An average Indian between the age group of 18 and 35, spends approximately Rs.
-7000 on eating outside food.
-30% gym memberships go unused and more than 45 litres of water is wasted per day.
-Indians at large are callous about with their spending and let's face it, they're pretty unaware about investing as well.
+An average Indian between the ages of 18 and 35 spends approximately INR 7000 on eating outside food.
+30% of gym memberships go unused, and more than 45 litres of water is wasted daily.
+Indians at large are callous about their spending and let's face it, they're pretty unaware about investing as well.

-Although, there are ways through which one can save money and no, you do not have to make astronomical sacrifices to lead a slightly prudent life.
+Although there are ways to save money and no, you do not have to make astronomical sacrifices to lead a slightly prudent life.

 Ideally, the expenses, investing and spending should be at a 50:20:30 ratio.
 Expenses should include inevitable expenses like rent, investing should be inclusive of money parked in instruments that will fulfill your financial goals and spending should include the leisurely activities that you pursue.

 In the blog below, I will explain to you 9 simple things that you can follow which will save you a huge chunk of money.